CKPOON0619/lsh_doc/README.md

 # lsh_doc
-A mini service for hosting a document search with lsh and sentence embeddings
+A Project to create a mini service for hosting a document search with lsh and sentence embeddings.